equal-lang/equal/README.md

 ### Functions
 - Only global functions supported
-- Functions must be declared?
+- Functions must be declared (and initialized) before being used
 #### Definition
 ```html
 <form id="name_of_function">